-A video wall is a collection of monitors that have been tiled together to form one large display.
+A video wall is a collection of screens that have been tiled together to form one large display.
 This can then be used to present content such as videos, images or even different types of data.

-A wide variety of industries find a use for video walls as they are the ideal tool to convey information to a large number of people, whether that be customers or employees.
+A wide variety of industries use video walls to convey information to a large number of people, whether that be customers or employees, such as:

 What are the benefits of video walls?